 - All columns are to be designed in a modernized version suited to the style of the home these columns may include smooth finishes, simple square cap and base details, metal trim or finish. - All columns must be well suited to the style and appear to have structural integrity.
-Smaller columns will be considered when proportionate to the entry of the home. - Metal and Wood tone products are acceptable as a column finish. - Timber columns are acceptable (and encouraged) but must be stained or finished appropriately and be suitable for the chosen style.
+Smaller columns will be considered when proportionate to the entry of the home.
+Larger columns will be expected when located at larger entry spaces and higher end housing product. - Metal and Wood tone products are acceptable as a column finish. - 2-storey columns will not be permitted. - Timber columns are acceptable (and encouraged) but must be stained or finished appropriately • and be suitable for the chosen style.